scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 the performance drops significantly if they are not shortened to ~0.2mm.

-To resample a tractogram, we can use this script from scilpy:
+To resample a tractogram, we can use this script from scilpy.
+Don't forget to activate your scilpy environment first.

 ::